 Epsom salts contain magnesium and sulfur.
 These are important nutrients for plants, so if your soil is deficient in magnesium and sulfur, then it will help your plants.

 High magnesium can compete with calcium uptake in tomato roots.
-So too much Epsom salt can make blossom end rot on your tomatoes more likely, so be careful not to overdo it.
+Because of that, too much Epsom salt can make blossom end rot on your tomatoes more likely, so be careful not to overdo it.

 Eggshells do contain calcium, but the calcium from the eggshells will not immediately be available for uptake by the plants.
-They’ll take several months to be decomposed into the soil and become available to your tomatoes.
+They’ll take several months to be decomposed into the soil and become available to your vegetable plant.

 Adding eggs and eggshells can improve the health of your soil over time but it’s not an effective way to treat blossom end rot on your tomato plants.

-It is true that lime can improve the quality of your soil.
-It adds calcium and dolomite lime contains magnesium.
+It is true that lime can improve the quality of certain types of soil.
+Regular lime is also a source of calcium and dolomite lime additionally contains magnesium.

 Here is some more information about testing the pH in your garden.

 Blossom end rot sprays help treat and prevent BER